-In addition, factory workers or coal miners who do not adhere to safety precautions and use facemasks are more prone.
-This condition is an absolute risk of serious illness.
+In addition, factory workers or coal miners who do not adhere to safety precautions and use facemasks are more prone to black phlegm.

 Purulent is the other name given to this type of phlegm.
 As it contains ‘pus’.
 This color appears when neutrophils (a type of white blood cells) accompany the sputum.